vtereshkov/xdpw/README.md

 ### Known issues

-The AVG antivirus reports false positive results on some programs compiled with XD Pascal.
+The AVG antivirus gives false positive results on some programs compiled with XD Pascal.